-During the period, the Parent Company paid cash dividends of P0.50 per share to shareholders amounting to P585.8 million (net of share of Anscor Consolidated Corporation).
-Balance of P665.4 million as of March 31, 2024, represents accumulated cash dividend still unclaimed and of stockholders with problematic addresses, which increased from P570.4 million to P665.4 million.
+The Parent Company declared cash dividends of P0.50 per share to shareholders amounting to P585.8 million (net of share of Anscor Consolidated Corporation) last February 24, 2025, payable on April 11, 2025.

 Income Tax Payable

 Movement in the account was attributable to tax provision during the period by the Group partially offset by income tax paid by the resort, aviation and wire manufacturing subsidiaries.